jkearns4/INST326_2025_FALL/README.md

 This project was developed using course material and our own design ideas.
 We did not use any external code or tutorials while building the program.
-Inspiration from classic and modern survival-style games, such as Oregon Trail.
+Inspiration from the classic survival-style game, The Oregon Trail.
 But all mechanics, algorithms, and the JSON structure were created entirely by our group.

 Oregon Trail WS. (n.d.).
 The Oregon Trail. https://oregontrail.ws/games/the-oregon-trail/